Chapter 2: Color Theory

 Color and Emotions

 According to Paul Ekman, emotions are universal.
 But the way we show them, like our attitude, is cultural.
 He also says that what triggers the emotion is a personal factor.
-We can also state that the camera, music and lighting work are mostly addressed to the viewers’ emotions.

 But we should be careful to interpret colors as symbols because they are mostly linked to a culture historically and geographically.
-Let me just quote Sharon Callahan here because I do not want you to think there is a universal color code.
-It is a bit more complicated than that.
+Let me just quote Sharon Callahan here because I do not want you to think there is a universal color code (it is a bit more complicated than that):

 Not until the Renaissance was color appreciated as an aesthetic choice. […] There are enough common life experiences and contexts within which to draw some generalizations about how color affects us emotionally, especially in American culture where many of them have been stereotypically reinforced by advertising.